-The very implication of “developed country’ also implies a robust ecosystem of required amenities that will lead to establishment of quality data centers in which the infrastructure gets housed.
+The very implication of a “developed country’ also implies a robust ecosystem of required amenities that will lead to the establishment of quality data centres in which the infrastructure gets housed.
 Your data is only then safe and secure.

 2. What redundancies are inbuilt in the IT infrastructure used by the EMR Vendor

-No matter how good the infrastructure is, everything has a use by date, and eventually outages and failures will occur.
-The best practice approach to infrastructure therefore is building in redundancies.
+No matter how good the infrastructure is, everything has a use-by date, and eventually, outages and failures will occur.
+The best practice approach to infrastructure, therefore, is building in redundancies.
 Having 2 of each, one primary and the other secondary ideally, with auto-failover mechanisms would be the ideal scenario to have.
-However it also means the monthly bills for your Vendor will literally double up.
-A PMS + EMR, runs critical operations.
+However, it also means the monthly bills for your Vendor will literally double up.
+A PMS + EMR run critical operations.
 Not having redundancies will expose you to downtime, if any component of the infrastructure fails – and fail it will.
 Your vendor needs to allocate enough of a budget towards ensuring their infrastructure supports redundancies to handle such outages, with an uninterrupted experience for your Clinic.

 3. Which company’s Data Centers are being used by the EMR Vendor

 We are all for startups, but not at the expense of safety.
-Data Centers are highly capital intensive line of business.
+Data Centers are highly capital-intensive lines of business.
 Building quality Cloud Data Centers are prohibitively expensive.
-Cutting-edge Cloud data centers cost hundreds of millions of dollars, and hence are dominated by the Big 3 – Google, Amazon and Microsoft.
+Cutting-edge cloud data centres cost hundreds of millions of dollars and hence are dominated by the Big 3 – Google, Amazon and Microsoft.
 They charge a premium, as they offer premium Infrastructure as well.
 You must find out from your EMR Vendor if they are using one of the Big 3.
-Stay away from local cloud offerings, they are too far behind in the game, and the technology is usually dated, or open-source and hence dependent on the vagaries of non profit organizations that seek to build a consensus to achieve any form of advancement
+Stay away from local cloud offerings, they are too far behind in the game, and the technology is usually dated, or open-source and hence dependent on the vagaries of non-profit organizations that seek to build a consensus to achieve any form of advancement

 4. How secure is the Physical Access to Servers where the EMR vendor keeps data

 Such a level of security can be purchased by putting down lump sum annual commitments by your EMR Vendor to the Hosting Companies.
-Question here is, is your EMR Vendor doing so?
+The question here is, is your EMR Vendor doing so?
 Find out by asking the question.

-Difference between the two is enormous.
+The difference between the two is enormous.
 Cloud is scalable, with a high degree of support for scalability to handle growth, and disaster recovery in the event of the worst case scenario.
-In comparison to Cloud, Web based hosting is far less elastic to changing business demands of scaling in or out.
-Cloud being a more recent phenomena will also indicate to you, how strong the development team of your EMR vendor is.
+In comparison to Cloud, Web-based hosting is far less elastic to changing business demands of scaling in or out.
+Cloud is a more recent phenomenon that will also indicate to you, how strong the development team of your EMR vendor is.
 Are they stuck with a dated legacy system that is soon reaching its use by date, OR; are they still relevant to advancements in technology.
 Is there technical team behind their EMR, and have the expertise to keep up and re-architect the solution for the Cloud.